gdcc/dvcli/README.md

 - Create a virtualenv or use [asdf](https://asdf-vm.io) to create non-system python env
 - Run `pip install --editable .` from the cloned repo root to install
 - Run `dvcli`

+## Ideas

+- Can be extended by others using https://github.com/click-contrib/click-plugins.
+  Adding support here is easy.
+That way we can split efforts but still have a common ground.